RobEin/ANTLR4-parser-for-Python-3.12/valid_chars_in_py_var_names/README.md

 # A helper program to create ANTLR4 lexer fragment rules for Python identifiers. &nbsp;

-### To generate the text file with fragment rules, use with the appropriate version of python:
+### To generate the text file with fragment rules:
+(use the appropriate version of python)
 ```bash
 python fragment_ID.py
 ```